Fitbit/ossapps/README.md

 * [Readable Clock](https://github.com/dougwaldron/readable-fitbit-clock) by Doug Waldron - A clock face designed for legibility with large font sizes.
 * [Really Basic](https://github.com/gpfrello/FitbitOS-Really-Basic) by Giampaolo Frello - Really basic clockface with lots of comments to be able to understand the minimum components needed to build a digital clockface
 * [Reading Watch Face](https://github.com/volkanto/reading-watch-face) by Volkan Tokmak - A simple and beautiful digital clock face with battery information, heart rate, steps count and current day of the month on a reading girl with cat background.
 Book lovers will definitely like this watch face.
+* [Retro Pixel Pet](https://github.com/SarahBass/Retro-Pixel-Pet) by Sarah Bass - An animated watch that shows a simulated pixel pet which evolves based on steps.
+It senses Jumping Jacks to give pet health.
 * [RoksbotTime](https://github.com/cmspooner/RoksbotTime) by Chris Spooner - A very basic image based watchface for FIRST Robotics Team 1247; Roksbot!
 * [Roni](https://github.com/baronVonPerko/fitbit-roni) by Chris Perko - Basic digital watchface that includes example of color settings on the companion, and touch to toggle between heartrate and step count.
 * [Schmancy](https://github.com/tyuen/fitbit-schmancy-face) by Terry Yuen - Analog watchface with customizable background image